elpsykongloo/FD-SLMs/README.md

 # Full-Duplex Spoken Language Models (FD-SLMs)

-This is an evolving repo for the paper: [From Turn-Taking to Synchronous Dialogue: A Survey of Full-Duplex Spoken Language Models [2509.14515]](https://arxiv.org/pdf/2509.14515), which is under review at ICASSP 2026.
+This is an evolving Github repository and repo for the paper: [From Turn-Taking to Synchronous Dialogue: A Survey of Full-Duplex Spoken Language Models [2509.14515]](https://arxiv.org/pdf/2509.14515), which is under review at ICASSP 2026.
+In this paper, we survey the field of Full-Duplex Spoken Language Models (FD-SLMs), which enable synchronous human–AI dialogue via simultaneous speaking and listening, achieving a more realistic human-computer interaction experience.

 ---